datalad-handbook/book/docs/usecases/RStudio_user.rst

   the ``datalad run Rscript "path-to-script.r"`` command will run your script.

-  Use additional options to read or write annexed files (and give more info for commit messages).
+  Use additional options to command:`datalad run` to read or write annexed files (and give more info for commit messages).

   In your R script, use path relative to the project, not relative to the code position.